-I am rambling along and simply taking things as come to mind and wo will talk a little differently at a different kind of a meeting perhaps.
+I am rambling along and simply taking things as they come to mind and we will talk a little differently at a different kind of a meeting perhaps.
 This thought comes to me, that if we are going to make a success of this organization we have all got to get busy and have more co-operation.
 When I tell you that one Division Commander received twenty letters and several telegrams and never replied to a single one, you will know what I mean by "unconscious opposition" and Camp Commanders have failed to reply for two or three weeks.
 I found one or two places where they expected the National Organization Committee were going to send all of their literature to the Division Commander and he was going to pass it along to the Camps and the Camp to the Go-Getters.
 Say the Division Commander happens to be away three weeks and the Go-Getters get their literature a month or two months after someone else.
 That won't work.
-That proposition was criticised a little because having obtained a certain number of Go-Getters in May, That won't work. we did not start the service then.
-I will tell you that what Brother Rhinesmith and I have done in that work has been after seven o'clock at night and a lot of it has been done after twelve o'clock at night and up to one or two, and we cannot take on any extraordinary work, such as doing overwork in sending out our material.
-Now, if we started service with a certain Brother in Maine, we would possible have to keep records and refer had? refer back.
+That proposition was criticised a little because having obtained a certain number of Go-Getters in May, That won't work. eddd not start the service then.
+I will tell you that what Brother Rhinesmith and I have done in that work has been after even o'clock at night and a lot of it has been done after twelve o'clock at night and up to one or two, and we cannot take on extraordinary work, such as doing overwork in sending out our material.
+Now, if we started service with a certain Brother in Maine, we would possible have to keep records and refer had. refer back.
 Well, now, what has this Camp out in Iowa had?
 What has the one in Massachusetts had?
 And so on, there is a lot of confusion there.
 We determined we would not start that service until everything was ready.
-When I was Division Commander in Massachusetts, or I might go back to Camp 52, I became interested in that work and joined the Leominster Camp in 1913.
+When I was Division Commander in Massachusetts, or I might go back to Camp 52, I beam interested in that work and joined the Leominster Camp in 1913.
 I have only been in the Order eight or nine years.
-My father was the same as a Grand Army man, didn't join until late, and he was enthusiastic and so was my father-join until late, and he was enthusiastic and so was my father-join until late, and he was enthusiastic and so was my father-join until late, and he was enthusiastic and so was my father-join until late, and they deep the period of the was and they was one in late of my interest in those two men.
-Now, the net gain in Leominster for ten years was one single Now, the net gain in Leominster for ten years was one single Now, the net gain in Leominster for ten years was one single Now, the net gain in Leominster for ten years was one single Now, the net gain on this drive while I was Commander and we had one hundred and sixty-six members right off.
+My father was the same as a Grand Army man, didn't join until late, and he was enthusiastic and so was my father-join until late, and he was enthusiastic and so was my father-join until late, and he was enthusiastic and so was my father-join until late, and he was enthusiastic and so was my father-join until late, and he was enthusiastic work I have been muster in myself is because of my interest in those two men.
+Putting in myself is because of my interest in those two men.
+Now, the net gain in Leominster for ten years was one single member.
+They asked me to carry on this drive while I was Commander and we had one hundred and sixty-six members right off.
 How did we do it?
 The unit of Massachusetts evidently appreciating the fact or feeling there was some merit in this, asked me to come down there and serve as Division Commander.
-I told them, "My only objection is I am not a fluent speaker as a great many are and I cannot go around the Camps as much as some," but they said, "We want this printed matter."
-"All right, we will give it to you."
-The records that year show the biggest increase for nineteen years.
-That evidently attracted the attention of Brother Ireland and the School of Instruction last year is the result of that.
+I told them, "My only objection is I am not a fluent speaker as a great many are and I cannot go around the Camps as much as some," but they said, "We want this printed matter" "All right, we will give it to you."
+The records that year how the biggest increase for nineteen years.
+That evidently "tracted the attention of Brother Ireland and the School of Instruction last year is the result of that.